crossplane-contrib/provider-sql/README.md

 # Crossplane Provider for SQL

 A [Crossplane] provider for SQL.
-Note that `provider-sql` orchestrates SQL servers by creating databases, users, etc. It does not create SQL servers.
-`provider-sql` can be used in conjunction with other providers (e.g. provider-azure) to define a composite resource that creates both an SQL server and a new database.
+A [Crossplane] provider for RDBMS schema management/manipulation.
+Note that `provider-sql` orchestrates relational database servers by creating databases, users, etc. It does not create server instances themselves. `provider-sql` can be used in conjunction with other providers (e.g. provider-azure) to define a composite resource that creates both an RDBMS server and a new database schema.

-To reduce load on the managed databases and increase responsiveness with many managed resources, this provider reconciles it's managed resources every 10 minutes.
+To reduce load on the managed databases and increase responsiveness with many managed resources, this provider reconciles its managed resources every 10 minutes.

 It currently supports **MySQL**, **PostgreSQL** and **MSSQL**.